sourcegraph/about/docs/terms-private.md

 2. **Age Limitation**.
 In order to create an Instance, you must be at least eighteen (18) years old and we do not permit any users under thirteen (13) years old to use our Software for any purpose.
 If we discover that an Instance is being used by a user under thirteen (13) years old, we will notify you that the Instance must immediately be shut down.

 3. **Security**.
 You’re responsible for the security of your Instance when using our Software.
 While we may offer tools to help you maintain your Instance’s security, these are not guaranteed to work.
-You’re responsible for all Content posted on your Instance under your user account, even if you didn’t post it.
+You’re responsible for all Content posted on your Instance under your user account, even if you didn't post it.
 We have no liability of any kind for any loss or damage from your failure to secure your Instance.

 <span style="color:#f96216;">